connectdotz/yarn-nohoist-examples/workspaces-examples/react-native/README.md

   }
 }
 ```
-Note: to see more info on nohoist patterns, check out [yarn nohoist](../../nohoist.md).
+Note: to see more info on nohoist patterns, check out [nohoist in workspaces](https://yarnpkg.com/blog/2018/02/15/nohoist/).

 ### Common issues